PoCInnovation/Workshops/hardware/2.Simulateur/README.md

 >**Constraints**: Null.

->:warning: check LiquidCrystal.h and what is the purpose of the potentiometer ?
+>⚠️ check LiquidCrystal.h and what is the purpose of the potentiometer ?

 >:green_square: **Bonus**: Create game with Keypad and lcd display (ENJOY :))